alan-turing-institute/TuringDataStories/stories/2021-02-26-US-election/2021-02-26-Modelling-Mail-In-Votes-In-the-2020-US-Election.md

 Thus, instead of estimating the vote probability, I instead need to estimate $a$ and $b$, which will tell us what I expect the distribution of the vote probability to be.
-Having multiple levels like this are what give hierarchical models their name -- parameters are drawn from distributions whose parameters are also distributions themselves.
+Having multiple levels of distributions described by distributions like this are what give hierarchical models their name -- parameters are drawn from distributions, and this distribution must be described by some parameters.
+But because all parameters in Bayesian inference are probability distributions, these parameters are also distributions themselves, hence the model is hierarchical.

 Since all parameters in a Bayesian model must have priors, our task is now to encode our prior beliefs about the vote probability